PKU-Alignment/align-anything/examples/llava.md

-# LLAVA Training Scripts
+# Llava Training Scripts

-We provide examples of various scripts for fine-tuning based on the [LLAVA](https://huggingface.co/llava-hf) series models as follows.
+We provide examples of various scripts for fine-tuning based on the [Llava](https://huggingface.co/llava-hf) series models as follows.
 You can execute these commands in the `./scripts` directory to start the corresponding training.

 **Note:** The [LLaVA-Instruct-150K](https://huggingface.co/datasets/liuhaotian/LLaVA-Instruct-150K) dataset uses remote links to access images.
 However, due to the server hosting these images occasionally stopping its response, this can lead to unstable training.
-We strongly recommend that you download the [coco2017 dataset](http://images.cocodataset.org/zips/train2017.zip) locally here, then update the image paths in llava_instruct_150k.json to your local paths, and then use the `LLAVA_Local` template.
+We strongly recommend that you download the [coco2017 dataset](http://images.cocodataset.org/zips/train2017.zip) locally here, then update the image paths in llava_instruct_150k.json to your local paths, and then use the `Llava_Local` template.

 ## Supervised Fine-Tuning